Navigation

 Nigeria has an established Pentecostal landscape, arguably the most dynamic in the whole of Africa often with a significant missionary impulse and theological influence on other African Christians.
 These churches also circulate large amounts of printed and audio-visual material, providing ample sources for researching religious identity production (Hackett 1998, Ukah 2005).

-More and more must these churches be reckoned with as an emerging social force, operating effectively with a transnational strategy.
-At first sight, for Pentecostal migrants their churches often serve as organizations that facilitate adaptation to and integration into the new environment.
-Apart from this facilitating integrative function, believers and churches, though identifying with their countries of origin, usually have a broader perspective.
 Pentecostalism is by origin a global movement with a worldwide mission.
-Pentecostals often view themselves as world citizens - as is expressed in church names such as Jesus House For All Nations.
-Although many migrants come to Europe for economic or educational purposes, they sometimes reformulate their life-story in religious terms, interpreting their migration as directed by God.
+Pentecostals often view themselves as world citizens - as is expressed in church names such as Jesus House for All Nations.
+Although many migrants come to Europe for economic or educational purposes, they sometimes reformulate their life-story in religious terms, interpreting their migration as directed by God to reclaim secularized Europe for Christianity.
+Central to the project was a focus on one particular Nigerian-initiated (Yoruba) church, the Redeemed Christian Church of God, active in all three countries.

 Further Information